 At its heart, the MARSSH protocol is a public statement that suicide is unacceptable here.
 We are committed to acting to intervene when there seems to be a possibility that a member of our community is considering suicide.

-The data from completed SIRS are evaluated by the Suicide Prevention Team (SPT), a committee composed of three staff members (Deborah Chee, Residence Life, Kelli Delaney, Academic Advising, Lisa Ferrari, Associate Dean, and Dave Wright, University Chaplain) and two faculty members (Betsy Gast and Grace Kirchner, School of Education).
+The data from completed SHRs is evaluated by the SHR Review Team, a committee composed of three staff members (Deborah Chee, Associate Dean of Students, Kelli Delaney, Assistant Director of Academic Advising, and Dave Wright, University Chaplain) and three faculty members (Lisa Ferrari, Politics & Government, Betsy Gast and Grace Kirchner, School of Education).
 If this committee determines that there is sound basis for concern about a student’s suicidal or self harming behaviors, the committee may require the student to participate in four sessions of psychological assessment with a member of the CHWS staff, or with a provider off-campus.
 (The choice of provider is up to the student.)
-When the student has completed the mandated assessment sessions, the SPT is notified only that the requirement has been met.
+When the student has completed the mandated assessment sessions, the SHR Review Team is notified only that the requirement has been met.
 What is discussed in the sessions is not disclosed.

-For more details about the specifics of the sessions and about information that will be released to the SPT, read through the MARSSH Disclosure Agreement.
-Other specifics about the MARSSH protocol can be found in the MARSSH Frequently Asked Questions file.
+For more details about the specifics of the sessions and about information that will be released to the SHR Review Team, read through the MARSSH Disclosure Agreement.
+Other specifics about the MARSSH protocol can be found at the MARSSH Frequently Asked Questions file.